wlo2/zmk_autocorrect/README.md

 - Sends backspaces to erase the typo.
 - Types the correct word.

-There's a small delay (30ms by default) between each keypress for reliability, especially over BLE.
+There's a small delay between each keypress for reliability, especially over BLE.

 ## Troubleshooting